Exact and approximate inference in graphical models: variable elimination and beyond: Conclusion and discussion

 Beyond pairwise potential functions, the time needed for simple update rules of message passing becomes exponential in the size of the scope of the potential functions.
-However, for specific potential functions involving many (or all) variables, exact messages can be computed in reasonable time, even in the context of convergent message passing for optimization.
-This can be done using polytime graph optimization algorithms such as shortest path or mincost flow algorithms.
-Such functions are known as global potential functions~\citep{vicente2008,werner2008} in stochastic graphical models, and as global cost functions~\citep{lee2009, BES12,LL2012asa} in deterministic Cost Function Networks.
+However, for specific potential functions involving many (or all) variables, exact messages can be computed in reasonable time, even in the context of convergent message passing for optimisation.
+This can be done using polytime graph optimisation algorithms such as shortest path or mincost flow algorithms.
+Such functions are known as global potential functions~\citep{vicente2008,werner2008} in probabilistic graphical models, and as global cost functions~\citep{lee2009,BES12,LL2012asa} in deterministic Cost Function Networks.

-Different problems appears with continuous variables, where counting requires integration of functions.
+Different problems appear with continuous variables, where counting requires integration of functions.
 Here again, for specific families of distributions, exact (analytic) computations can be obtained for distributions with conjugate distributions.
 For message passing, several solutions have been proposed.
 For instance, a recent message passing scheme proposed by \cite{NW13} relies on the combination of orthogonal series approximation of the messages, and the use of stochastic updates.
-We refer the reader to references in~\citep{NW13} for a state-of-the-art of alternative methods dealing with continuous variables message passing.
+We refer the reader to references in~\cite{NW13} for a state-of-the-art of alternative methods dealing with continuous variables message passing.
+Variational methods are also largely exploited for continuous variables, in particular in Signal Processing \citep{SQ06}.

 Finally, we have excluded Monte-Carlo methods from the scope of our review.
-But recent sampling algorithms have been proposed that use exact optimization algorithms to sample points with high probability in the context of estimating the partition function.
+However the combination of the inference methods presented in this article and stochastic methods for inference is a new area that researchers start exploring.
+Recent sampling algorithms have been proposed that use exact optimisation algorithms to sample points with high probability in the context of estimating the partition function.
 Additional control in the sampling method is needed to avoid biased estimations: this may be hashing functions enforcing a fair sampling~\citep{ermon2014} or randomly perturbed potential functions using a suitable noise distribution~\citep{hazan2013}.
+More recently, Monte-Carlo and variational approaches have been combined to propose Discrete Particle Variational Inference~\citep{Saeedi17}, an algorithm that benefits from the accuracy of the former and the rapidity of the latter.

-We hope this review will enable more cross-fertilizations of this sort, combining statistics and computer science, stochastic and deterministic algorithms for inference in graphical models.
+We hope this review will enable more cross-fertilisations of this sort, combining statistics and computer science, stochastic and deterministic algorithms for inference in graphical models.